corporate-rfc/CRFC2/README.md

 ## 3. Do It Now

 The category of Do It Now is an emergency communication.
-The system requires immediate human intervention because a service level objective or a service level agreement was violated or imminently will be.
+The system requires immediate human intervention because a system objective or a system agreement was violated or imminently will be.

 Do It Now communication SHALL generate alerts.